 with porcelain, even over extended periods of time.
 An exception are

-items that have been in the soil or sea for long periods of time.
+items that have been in the soil or sea for a very long time.

 Ming bowl with its ![]() |